In May 2025, Shopify officially launched one of its most powerful updates…

 On this platform, you can create a website for your eCommerce store and accept payments from customers worldwide.

-This eCommerce platform offers 3-day free trial window to start using Shopify.
+This eCommerce platform offers a 3-day free trial window to start using Shopify.

 However, you’ll not make a fortune Dropshipping within the two weeks.
 I mean, that must sit pretty with you first, right?

-That said, once your two-week trial ends, the actual cost here will include the Shopify monthly charge that fee is $29.99 a month.
+That said, once your two-week trial ends, the actual cost will include the Shopify monthly charge of $29.99.

-I know you’re saying, “but that’s cost cover for the store, what about the drop shipping part of the equation?”
-Well, in comes our second cost item, Oberlo dropshipping app.
+I know you’re saying, “But that’s cost cover for the store, what about the drop shipping part of the equation?”
+Well, in comes our second cost item, the Oberlo dropshipping app.

 Oberlo

-The Oberlo as a platform helps you find great products to sell online, then import them to your Shopify store, and set your prices.
+Oberlo, as a platform, helps you find great products to sell online, then import them to your Shopify store, and set your prices.

-When a customer purchases from you, the supplier directly ships the products to your customer without you handling the inventory or shipping process.
+When a customer purchases from you, the supplier ships the products directly to your customer without you handling inventory or shipping.

-Oberlo makes dropshipping such a low-risk business model for new entrepreneurs since you’ll never have to deal with carrying an inventory.
+Oberlo makes dropshipping a low-risk business model for new entrepreneurs, since you’ll never have to carry inventory.

-Oberlo provides you access to all its functionalities together with its excellent customer service.
+Oberlo provides you with access to all its features and excellent customer service.

-With Oberlo being free, that keeps our bare-bones drop shipping business budget at $29.99 a month up to this point.
+With Oberlo free, our bare-bones dropshipping business budget stays at $29.99 a month so far.

-Its my hope you learning what you need when it comes to getting your Dropshipping Startup Budget in order before you start dropshipping business.
+I hope that you learn what you need to get your Dropshipping Startup Budget in order before you start your dropshipping business.

 Domain Name